Acclaim Comics/Valiant Heroes happened at the perfect time for me.

 Valiant 2.0 never published more than 8 or 10 books a month, and if they were around now I’d probably be buying all of them, the way that I do with the current Valiant.
 I love lines of comics are contained to a relatively small number of titles and companies that seem content with that.

-Looking back on it now, the line-up of creators was fairly impressive: books by Mark Waid, Kurt Busiek, Fabian Nicieza, Warren Ellis, Priest, Garth Ennis, Jamie Delano, Kevin Maguire, Darick Robertson, Rafael Kayanan, Sal Velluto, MD Bright, Mike McKone, Charlie Adlard, Dale Eaglesham, and a bunch more.
-It was a line made up of quality, professional creators during a time when both quality and professionalism weren't really necessary to create a best selling comic.
+The line-up of creators was fairly impressive: books by Mark Waid, Kurt Busiek, Fabian Nicieza, Warren Ellis, Priest, Garth Ennis, Jamie Delano, Kevin Maguire, Darick Robertson, Rafael Kayanan, Sal Velluto, MD Bright, Mike McKone, Charlie Adlard, Dale Eaglesham, and a bunch more.
+It was a line made up of quality, professional creators during a time when both quality and professionalism weren’t really necessary to create a best selling comic.

 Besides the fact that I genuinely enjoyed a lot of their books, part of what made Acclaim/Valiant so appealing was that I was getting in on the ground floor.
 They accepted emailed letters for their letters pages!
 And I had some published!
 I felt a connection to the publisher and the content in a way I never did with Marvel and DC, because by the time I got around to reading comics, they were already giant businesses.